MystenLabs/sui/doc/src/explore/index.md

 title: Explore Sui
 ---

-Now that you've [learned](../learn/index.md) about Sui and started [building](../build/index.md) it, use the contents of this section to delve into Sui more deeply.

 Find answers to common questions about our [roadmap](https://github.com/MystenLabs/sui/blob/main/ROADMAP.md) and more in our [FAQ](../contribute/faq.md).

-## Devnet and Testnet

-Experiment with:

-* [Sui Devnet](../build/devnet.md) - to gain operational experience with the Sui software in a public setting

-## Tutorial
+## Tutorials

-Taking an end-to-end [tutorial](../explore/tutorials.md) from starting a Sui network locally to publishing a TicTacToe game on Sui and playing it.
+View the [Tic Tac Toe tutorial](../explore/tutorials.md) to learn how to create a Tic Tac Toe game on Sui.

-## Examples
+## Sui examples

-Try out [examples](../explore/examples.md) supplied by the Sui team to help you understand how objects are structured and manipulated.
+View [examples](../explore/examples.md) Sui projects that help you how to work with Sui.

-## Prototypes
+## Sui prototypes

-View projects built by third parties demonstrating the power of Sui.
+See some project prototypes that demonstrate Sui functionality.

 [Prototypes](../explore/prototypes.md) - pre-alpha game prototypes that showcase the power of NFTs on Sui:
 <section class="sui-dev-video">